If you are worried about paying your energy bill, call your energy company.

 - have applied for a Utility Relief Grant to pay up to $1,300 of unpaid electricity and gas bills (call your energy company to apply).

-The new rules for energy companies in Victoria mean that disconnection for non-payment of a bill only happens when everything else has been tried.
+The rules for energy companies in Victoria mean that disconnection for non-payment of a bill only happens when everything else has been tried.

 Your energy company will always try and contact you before disconnecting your home.